The Mondo Esoterica Guide to:

 01 Distribution Italy Region 2 DVD

-A true masterwork of low budget direction makes this horror/sci-fi film a must-see with a uniquely alien landscape.
+A true masterwork of low budget direction makes this horror/sci-fi film a must-see.

 Highly Recommended